GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 FRANCESC: And finally, we're also on Slack.
 And that is the one that is a mouthful.

-MARK: Slack is hash podcast on the Google Cloud Platform community Slack, that you can reach at bit.ly/GCP-.
+MARK: Slack is hash podcast on the Google Cloud community Slack, that you can reach at bit.ly/GCP-.

 FRANCESC: Wow, amazing.
 Good job.
 So send us your questions.
 We got a bunch of questions during the last week.
 And we'll be using some of those for our next episode.
 So do not think that we do not read those questions.
 We read every single one of your e-mails, and we love them.
 So keep them going.